 How do you merge two prospecting lists?

 Merging two prospecting lists is easier if you use the right prospecting tools.
 These tools usually come with data management capabilities, allowing you to easily merge two or more prospecting lists and manage your data as needed.
-This can save you a lot of time you would otherwise spend on manually having to sorting and arranging data.
+This can save you a lot of time you would otherwise spend manually sorting and arranging data.

 How do you get prospects from social media?